PipedreamHQ/pipedream/docs/docs/code/python/import-mappings/README.md

 ---
-content_class: max-w-max
+content_class: max-w-3/4
 ---

-# Use PyPi packages with differing import names
+# Use PyPI packages with differing import names

-Some Python PyPi package names do not match their import names.
-However, you can still import them into your Python steps with a specialized mapping.
+Some Python PyPI package names do not match their import names.
+However, you can still import them into your Python steps.

 <PythonMappings />